voldgalf/FixitPy/docs/usage.rst

 .. warning::

-   Remember to import fixitpy, as the example code assume it is already imported.
+   Remember to import FixitPy, as the example code assume it is already imported.

     .. code-block:: python

-        import fixitpy
+        import FixitPy

 Getting Guides
 --------------

-Retrieving a guide from iFixit with fixitpy is simple, just call `retrieve_guide` with your specified guide ID.
+Retrieving a guide from iFixit with FixitPy is simple, just call `retrieve_guide` with your specified guide ID.

 .. code-block:: python

-    guide = fixitpy.retrieve_guide(123)
+    guide = FixitPy.retrieve_guide(123)
     # 123 is an example and can be changed

 the returned ``guide`` is a dictionary object, and can be accessed similarly to the example below: